HeatherAn/recommended-coding-practices/14-Project-Structure.md

 In every project there should be at least a **top-level README** file in a simple text format (e.g., `.txt` or `.md`).
 This means, a `README` file at the top of the directory structure of the project.

 Generally speaking, the `README` file is where you must **document**:

-- what the code does
+- what the code does;

-- how the code/repository is structured
+- how the code/repository is structured;

-- what is needed for the code to run (dependencies and versions of libraries with which the code has been developed)
+- what is needed for the code to run (dependencies and versions of libraries with which the code has been developed);

-- instructions on how to compile and run the code
+- instructions on how to compile and run the code;

-- references and acknowledgements (this could also be in a separate directory within the repository)
+- references and acknowledgements (this could also be in a separate directory within the repository).

 The `README` in a repository should be **understandable** not only by you (and your future self!), but also by others (especially if the repository becomes public or if it will be re-used/further-developed within your work group).